yass43/AML/README.md

 * Flexible sampling and likelihood computation

 #### Talk Slides
-- PDF version of the slides is available [https://github.com/yass43/AML/blob/main/Talk_1/Presentation_aml_pdf.pdf]
+- PDF version of the slides is available [here](https://github.com/yass43/AML/blob/main/Talk_1/Presentation_aml_pdf)
-- Marp markdown version of the slides is available [https://github.com/yass43/AML/blob/main/Talk_1/Presentation_aml.md]
+- Marp markdown version of the slides is available [here](https://github.com/yass43/AML/blob/main/Talk_1/Presentation_aml.md)

-### Talk 2: [Title of the Second Talk]
+### Talk 2: Unsupervised Representation Learning from Pretrained Diffusion Probabilistic

-- Paper Title: [Title of the Second Paper]
+- Paper Title: Unsupervised Representation Learning from Pretrained Diffusion Probabilistic
-- Authors: [Authors of the Second Paper]
+- Authors: Zijian Zhang, Zhou Zhao and Zhijie Lin

 #### Abstract
-[Provide a brief summary of the paper's main contributions and findings.]
+The Pre-trained DPM AutoEncoding (PDAE) approach enhances decoder efficiency and performance by addressing information loss in pre-trained DPMs during image reconstruction.
+This novel technique involves predicting a mean shift based on encoded representations, effectively filling the information gap and compelling the encoder to learn more from images, ultimately resulting in meaningful and efficient representation learning.
+They make the following contributions :
+* Observed that when diffusing an image, the reconstruction gap  is smaller in the conditionnal case than in the conditionnal case
+* Designed a VAE that will learn a representation that allows the latent reconstruction gap as small as possible
+* Found a critical time zone in which the mean shift has a large impact

 #### Talk Slides
+- PDF version of the slides is available [here](https://github.com/yass43/AML/blob/main/Talk_2/Talk_2_presentation.pdf)
-- [Link to the slides for the second talk]
+- Marp markdown version of the slides is available [here](https://github.com/yass43/AML/blob/main/Talk_2/Talk_2_presentation.pdf)

-## Additional Resources

-In addition to the talk slides, I have included any relevant code or supplementary materials in the "code" directory.
-Please feel free to explore these resources for a deeper understanding of the topics discussed in the talks.

-## Contact

-If you have any questions or would like to discuss these topics further, please don't hesitate to contact me:

-- [Your Name]
-- Email: [Your Email Address]